cryptomator/cryptomator.github.io/_faqs/020_en_what-does-mac-authentication-failed-mean.md

 Or the file has been compromised by a cyber criminal planning a <a href="http://en.wikipedia.org/wiki/Chosen-ciphertext_attack" target="_blank">chosen ciphertext attack</a> with the intent to crack your key.

 ### What shall I do?
-* Keep calm, nothing has happened yet
+* Keep calm, nothing has happened yet.
 * Are multiple files affected at the same time?
 * Check your cloud storage provider's access log.
 * Do not decrypt affected files, if there is any chance an attacker might be able to read your decrypted contents.